Free 35 Survival Hacks you'll love!

 👉 The key facts from this guide

-• To carve a wooden spoon, you need a carving knife and a peeling knife.
+• To carve a wooden spoon, you need a carving knife and a paring knife.
 A good carving knife is handy and has a small, narrow tip to achieve beautiful curves and notches.

-• An axe or a compact axe is essential for rough processing your workpiece and creating a blank.
+• A hatchet or a compact axe is essential to roughly shape your workpiece and create a blank.

-• Soft woods such as lime wood, maple wood, stone pine wood, chestnut wood or poplar wood are particularly suitable for carving, especially for beginners.
+• Soft wood such as lime wood, maple wood, Swiss stone pine wood, chestnut wood, or poplar wood is particularly suitable for carving, especially for beginners.

-• Hard woods such as larch wood, birchwood, oak wood, ash wood, elm wood, olive wood, pear wood or almond wood are more challenging to carve, but also suitable.
+• Hard wood such as larch wood, birch wood, oak wood, ash wood, elm wood, olive wood, pear wood, or almond wood is more difficult to carve, but also suitable.

-• A wooden block serves as a support on which the axe can strike without damaging the blade.
+• A wooden block serves as a base on which the axe can strike without damaging the blade.

-• Sandpaper is needed to smooth the wood texture of your carvings.
+• Sandpaper is needed to smooth out the wood texture of your carvings.

-• After your spoon or carving piece is finished, you need to oil it well to protect it from moisture.
-Olive oil from the supermarket is suitable if you want to prepare food with the spoons.
+• After your spoon or carving is finished, you must oil it well to protect it from moisture.
+Olive oil from the supermarket is good if you want to use the spoons for food preparation.

 Since you also cook in the wilderness, spoons are useful tools.